-Focus on rainbow communities
+Focus on rainbow communities11

-Of the Aotearoa population aged 18 years and over, 4.4% (169,500 people) identified as being part of the rainbow population for the year ended June 2021.
+Of the New Zealand population aged 18 years and over, 4.4% (169,500 people) identified as being part of the rainbow population for the year ended June 2021.12

-- People who reported being part of the rainbow population are younger on average than the non-rainbow population (28.9% of the rainbow population were aged 18-24 years old versus 10.8% of the non-rainbow population). - 5.0% of the Māori adult population (27,300 people) identified as being part of the rainbow population or takatāpui. - The rainbow population had a higher proportion of disabled people than the non-rainbow population (15.9% compared with 11.7%).
+- People who reported being part of the rainbow population are younger on average than the non-rainbow population (28.9% of the rainbow population were aged 18-24 versus 10.8% of the non-rainbow population). - Five percent of the Māori adult population (27,300 people) identified as being part of the rainbow population, or takatāpui. - The rainbow population had a higher proportion of disabled people than the non-rainbow population (15.9% compared with 11.7%).

-People in the rainbow population were over two times more likely experience daily feelings of depression and anxiety compared to the non-rainbow population.
+People in the rainbow population were over two times more likely to experience daily feelings of depression and anxiety compared to the non-rainbow population.